-When I moved here I joined a few meetup groups, with the obvious goal of meeting people and getting out to experience life in Ireland.
-At one of the meetings, a coffee shop, where I answered the usual questions around why I moved, where I'm from, my opinion on the weather, etc. I heard an American accent.
+When I moved to Dublin, Ireland I joined a few meetup groups, with the apparent goal of meeting people and getting out to experience life in Ireland.
+At one of the meetings, a coffee shop, where I answered the usual questions around why I moved, where I’m from, my opinion on the weather, etc. I heard an American accent.
 It was a rarity because at the time I had encountered few US citizens living over here.
-The girl using the accent however responded with, "I just get here and one of the first people I talk to is an American, " offended at having to talk to another American.
-I found it to be a bit rude, and went back to the conversation I was having prior.
+The girl using the accent, however, responded with, “I just get here, and one of the first people I talk to is an American, ” offended at having to talk to another American.
+I found it to be a bit rude and went back to the conversation I was having prior.

-It is more than that however, because I've met other ex-pats who are perfectly good people to be around.
-I work with a guy who moved here from the US office, and he's a good guy.
-One of my meetup groups has an ex-pat in it who is also a good guy to talk to.
+It is more than that, however, because I’ve met other ex-pats who are perfectly reasonable people to be around.
+I work with a guy who moved here from the US office, and he’s a good guy.
+One of my meetup groups has an ex-pat in it who is also a decent guy.
 But when it comes down to who I spend my time with, not a single US citizen in the bunch.
-Just like the French live up to the reputation of being arrogant and rude, Americans tend to live up to the reputation of being overbearing jackasses and so I tend to avoid them.
+Just like the French live up to the reputation of being arrogant and rude, Americans tend to live up to the reputation of being overbearing jackasses, and so I tend to avoid them.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.